C4ll-0f-Du5ty/ATC_01017534727/README.md

 # 🎟️ Eventory

 **Eventory** is a powerful and modern full-stack event booking platform built using Django REST Framework and React.js.
-It supports user authentication, event management, real-time seat booking, profile handling, and more — all styled with a sleek, responsive interface.
+It supports user authentication, admin control, user profile and booking management, and more — all wrapped in a sleek, responsive interface with real-time updates.

 ---

 ## 🚀 Features

-- 🔐 Token-based authentication (`Dusty` prefix)
+- 🔐 Custom token-based authentication (`Dusty` prefix)
-- 📅 Admin-managed event creation and updates
+- 📅 Admin-managed event creation, update, and deletion
-- 🎫 User-friendly event booking and cancellation
+- 🎫 Real-time event booking system with seat adjustment
-- 🧑‍💼 User profile management with image upload
+- 🧑‍💼 User profile with booking history and attended events
+- ✍️ User can update personal info via a dedicated settings page
+- ⚙️ Admin panel:
+  - Manage events and user bookings
+  - Promote users to admins
+  - Modify user data (except other admins)
+  - Requires superuser to modify admins
+- 🧾 Event Details component showing full info and availability
+- ⛔ `NotFound` component for unauthorized or invalid access
-- 🌗 Light/Dark mode toggle (localStorage synced)
+- 🌗 Light/Dark mode with persistent state (localStorage synced)
-- 🔔 Real-time notifications and friend request system (optional)
-- ☁️ AWS S3 integration for media storage
+- ☁️ AWS S3 integration for secure media storage
+- 📸 Image upload support for user profiles and events

 ---